AVR

 This more or less matches the datasheet.
 I say more or less, as one section

-suggests that the default value for CKSEL3..1 is 001
+suggests that the default value for CKSEL3..1 is 001 whereas the document

 also mentions: